Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Holistic DT Evaluation as a Solution

-To establish a bridge between DT and the real world for wireless network optimization, a new evaluation paradigm is required that advances beyond conventional physical accuracy to a holistic and task-centric assessment.
+To establish a bridge between DT and the real world for wireless network optimization, a new evaluation paradigm is required that advances from model-level accuracy to holistic, task-centric fidelity from the agent's perspective.